scylladb/scylladb/docs/reference/glossary.rst

     Leveled compaction strategy (LCS)
       :abbr:`LCS (Leveled compaction strategy)` uses small, fixed-size (by default 160 MB) SSTables divided into different levels.
 See :doc:`Compaction Strategies</architecture/compaction/compaction-strategies/>`.

+    Liveness
+      The ability to update a configuration property without restarting the node.
+Properties that support live updates can be updated via the ``system.config`` virtual table or the REST API.
+      The change will take effect without a node restart, changing the value in the config file, then sending ``SIGHUP`` to the scylla-process, triggering it to re-read its configuration.

     Log-structured-merge (LSM)
       A technique of keeping sorted files and merging them.
 LSM is a data structure that maintains key-value pairs.
 See :doc:`Compaction </kb/compaction>`